 - 3.3.1.
 The Sponsoring Institution, in partnership with the program director(s) of its ACGME-accredited program(s), must provide a culture of professionalism that supports patient safety and personal responsibility IR III.B.6.a) - 3.3.2.
-The Sponsoring Institution, in partnership with its ACGME-accredited program(s), must educate residents/fellows and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide the care required by their patients (IR III.B.6.b) - 3.3.3.
-The Sponsoring Institution must provide systems for education in and monitoring of residents'/fellows' and core faculty members' fulfillment of educational and professional responsibilities, including scholarly pursuits; and, accurate completion of required documentation by residents/fellows.
-(III.B.6.c) - 3.3.4.
-The Sponsoring Institution must ensure that its ACGME-accredited programs provide a professional, equitable, respectful and civil environment that is free from unprofessional behavior, including discrimination, sexual, and other forms of harassment, mistreatment, abuse, and/or coercion of residents/fellows, other learners, faculty members, and staff members.
-(Core) - 3.3.4.1.
-Residents must demonstrate a commitment to professionalism and an adherence to ethical principles (CPR IV.B.1.a) - 3.3.4.2.
-Residents must demonstrate competence in: - 3.3.4.2.1.
-Compassion, integrity, and respect for others; - 3.3.4.2.2.
-Responsiveness to patient needs that supersedes self-interest: - 3.3.4.2.3.
-Cultural humility - 3.3.4.2.4.
-Respect for patient privacy and autonomy; - 3.3.4.2.5.
-Accountability to patients, society, and the profession; - 3.3.4.2.6.
-Respect and responsiveness to diverse patient populations, including, but not limited to, diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; - 3.3.4.2.7.
-Ability to recognize and develop a plan for one's own personal and professional well-being; and
+The Sponsoring Institution, in partnership with the ACGME-accredited program(s), must educate residents, fellows, and faculty members concerning the professional responsibilities of physicians, including their obligation to be appropriately rested and fit to provide care required by their patients IR III.B.6.b) - 3.3.3.
+The Sponsoring Institution must ensure that its ACGME-accredited programs provide a professional, equitable, respectful and civil environment that is free from unprofessional behavior, including discrimination, sexual, and other forms of harassment, mistreatment, abuse, and/or coercion of residents and fellows, other learners, faculty members, and staff members.
+(Core) - 3.3.3.1.
+Residents must demonstrate a commitment to professionalism and an adherence to ethical principles (CPR IV.B.1.a) - 3.3.3.2.
+Residents must demonstrate competence in: - 3.3.3.2.1.
+Compassion, integrity, and respect for others; - 3.3.3.2.2.
+Responsiveness to patient needs that supersedes self-interest; - 3.3.3.2.3.
+Cultural humility - 3.3.3.2.4.
+Respect for patient privacy and autonomy; - 3.3.3.2.5.
+Accountability to patients, society, and the profession; - 3.3.3.2.6.
+Respect and responsiveness to diverse patient populations, including, but not limited to, diversity in gender, age, culture, race, religion, disabilities, national origin, socioeconomic status, and sexual orientation; - 3.3.3.2.7.
+Ability to recognize and develop a plan for one's own personal and professional well-being; and - 3.3.3.2.8.

-3.3.4.2.8.
 Appropriately disclosing and addressing conflict or duality of interest.